Rick Auerbach

-Frederick Steven Auerbach (born February 15, 1950) is a former Major League Baseball shortstop.
+Frederick Steven Auerbach (born February 15, 1950) is an American former Major League Baseball shortstop.

 Early years

 Auerbach was born in Woodland Hills, California, to Esther and Jack Auerbach.
 He was drafted by the California Angels in the 13th round of the 1968 Major League Baseball draft upon graduation from Taft High School, but chose, instead, to play college baseball at Los Angeles Pierce College in Woodland Hills.
 He was drafted the next year in the secondary phase of the 1969 amateur draft by the expansion Seattle Pilots.

 He split his one season in the Pilots' farm system between the Pioneer League's Billings Mustangs and the Midwest League's Clinton Pilots, batting a combined .238 with four home runs and 29 runs batted in between the two.

 He began the 1970 season with Clinton (now a Milwaukee Brewers affiliate).
 After batting .325 through the first month of the season, he made the jump all the way up to triple A, where he batted an even .300.